 Safe Routes to School Coordinator

 The successful candidate will coordinate the TransOptions Safe Routes to School (SRTS) program.
-The Coordinator has a direct responsibility to handle all relationships and outreach associated with the program and conduct in-class and community education programs for grades K-8.
+The Coordinator has a direct responsibility to handle all relationships and outreach associated with the program and conduct informal education, both in-class and community-based programs, for grades K-8.
 The position also calls for assistance at bike safety and learn to ride events.

 The ideal candidate brings a self-starter mentality, and a comfort level with frequent interaction with school representatives and students of varying ages.
-The position demands attention to detail and an interest in pedestrian safety.
-The SRTS Coordinator reports to the Managing Director, and will work in tandem with project coordinators, project managers and other staff.
+The position demands attention to detail and an interest in pedestrian and bicycle safety.
+The SRTS Coordinator reports to the Bicycle Programs Coordinator, and will work in tandem with project coordinators, project managers and other staff.

 - Serve as the Safe Routes to School coordinator handling all relationships and outreach.

 - Work directly with school and municipal administrators and school age children to implement educational programs including Walk to School Days, Traffic Safety Town, Bike Drivers Ed, Traffic Safety Team and more.

 - Have hands-on, intimate familiarity with the Safe Routes to School program.
 This includes hands-on technical assistance with educational events, completing travel plans, and coordinating programs.

 - Customize SRTS program offerings for interested schools

 - Serve as the main contact for all SRTS information.
 Gather information and report all TransOptions SRTS activities quarterly.